Bassett88/arkosR36S/Home.md

 BadBrent for advice \
 RadioMan for testing and feedback \
 IggyV for testing and feedback \
-Jetup for bootlogo fix, suggestions, theme update, testing and feedback \
+Jetup for bootlogo fix, suggestions, theme updates, ports, testing and feedback \
+Romadu for testing, feedback, ports and and other assistance \
 Tiduscrying for ArkOS logo, themes, testing and feedback \
 plex for testing and feedback \
 WadaKatsu for testing and feedback \